Policies and Guidelines

 If campus communicators' work involves alumni relations, student philanthropy, or donor solicitations, they should contact Annie McCallum to ensure their work is aligned and supported with central efforts.

 Following common operational practices is paramount to aligning communications work at Virginia Tech.
 As a general rule, the university community should start with their college or unit's respective professional communicator for assistance with communications needs.
-Central University Relations provides strategic frameworks, processes, and support to the colleges and units to assist their work.
+Central Communications and Marketing provides strategic frameworks, processes, and support to the colleges and units to assist their work.
 For questions about processes, consult the how-tos and FAQs.

-For its team members and for the community of Virginia Tech communicators, University Relations defines guidelines so that the university’s published content (written stories, videos, social media content, and more) does not inadvertently endorse external businesses or services.
+For its team members and for the community of Virginia Tech communicators, Communications and Marketing defines guidelines so that the university’s published content (written stories, videos, social media content, and more) does not inadvertently endorse external businesses or services.
 Please see the External Use of Virginia Tech Trademarks in the Virginia Tech Licensing Guidelines for more guidance.

 Federal laws and regulations require the university to include equal opportunity (non-discrimination) and reasonable accommodation statements on materials made available to students, applicants, employees, program participants, and the public.